Rush Limbaugh, the reason God invented radio in the first place.

 Oh my God.

-And Ruff Limbaugh said, You're out of the party, pal.
+And Ruff Limbaugh said, you're out of the party, pal.

 Okay.

-That was his courage.
+That goes as courage.

 Folks, if there were science, I'd be a believer.